JunhuaiXu/junhuaixu.github.io/_pages/about.md

 <div id="about"></div>

-Hi, I am a Ph.D. candidate at the Department of Physics, **Tsinghua University**, advised by Prof. [Zhigang Xiao](https://inspirehep.net/authors/1062622).
+Hi, I am a Ph.D. candidate at the Department of Physics, **Tsinghua University**.
 My research focuses on heavy-ion collisions (HICs) and short-range correlations (SRCs), as well as neutrino detection and data analysis.

 I have been involved in several experimental programs, including the Compact Spectrometer for Heavy IoN Experiment (CSHINE), femtoscopic two-particle correlation studies, and deep-sea neutrino detection projects.
 My work centers on detector response characterization, event reconstruction, and the extraction of physical observables from complex experimental data.

 <!-- ## Biography